alx3apps/jgit-buildnumber/README.md

 This plugin will extract parameters above and expose them as Maven or Ant properties.
 It does __NOT__ use Git CLI commands above, it uses pure java [JGit](http://www.jgit.org/) API instead.

-*Note: result properties won't coinside exactly with output git CLI commands above, there are differences in not taking into account checkouted tag or not, and commits are counted form HEAD to root without branches*
+*Note: result properties won't coinside exactly with output of git CLI commands above, there are differences in not taking into account checkouted tag or not, and commits are counted form HEAD to root without branches*

 Plugin building